derevyankindenis/pivotly/README.md

-# tsdown-starter
+# Pivotly

-A starter for creating a TypeScript package.
+Library to work with pivot tables.

+> ⚠️ **Warning:** Early development.
+Not ready for production.

 ## Development